GERMAN INVASION OF POLAND DURING WW2

 . . . . . . . . . . . . . . . . . .

-The bombing of Dresden by the Allies during the last months of World War Two has stirred controversy from the very beginning.
+The bombing of Dresden by the Allies during the last months of World War Two has stirred controversy from almost the very beginning.

 People questioned and continue to question why such devastation was necessary so close to the end of the war.
 In recent times, a number of Allied Air Force pilots have publicly expressed regret at killing large numbers of German civilians during the Allied bombing of targets in Germany.

-Historically, the Germans had no concern for the fate of civilians: "...
+Historically, the Germans have had no concern for the fate of civilians: "...
 War must leave nothing to the vanquished but their eyes to weep with..."
 (Otto.
 R. Tannenberg, 1911).

 "The defence of Warsaw continued until 28th September.
 The siege consisted of continuous air raids and shelling by heavy guns.
 German leaflets threatened the use of poison gas.
 Finally, the air bombardment carried out during the whole of 23rd September destroyed the waterworks and then the enemy started numerous fires with incendiary bombs..."